Most interesting Brand Advertisement Wars of All Time

 Audi vs. BMW

-These luxury car makers, in addition to creatively designing their cars, design some super creative and witty advertisements too.
+These luxury carmakers, in addition to creatively designing their cars, design some super creative and witty advertisements too.

-Few years ago, these car makers had an ongoing brand advertisement war just after BMW released an Advertisement campaign for the 35th MOA Rally.
+A few years ago, these car makers had an ongoing brand advertisement war just after BMW released an Advertisement campaign for the 35th MOA Rally.
 The advertisement war, though started as any other ambush marketing tactic, looked like as banners were conversing with each other.